 What Can I Do about a Hyperactive Cat?

-If you believe that your cat or kitten does have ADHD, whether or not you are able to get a professional medical diagnosis, there are things that you can do to make your furry friend more comfortable.
+If you believe that your cat or kitten does have ADHD, it's important to first work with your vet to rule out any possible medical disorders that may be affecting your cat's behavior.
+If a behavior disorder is then suspected, whether or not you are able to get a true diagnosis of ADHD, there are things that you can do at home to make your furry friend more comfortable

 Pay attention to the way they react to certain foods or litter (for example).
 If they only happily eat one brand or type, try to stick to that one brand or type.
 Cats don’t like change at the best of times, but cats with ADHD can really struggle with it.

 For the most part, the way you can best help your cat will depend on the way your cat behaves.
 If they like to play all night, make sure your furry friend has access to toys all throughout the night, to keep them stimulated and not bored.
 Battery-operated toys are a great idea, as well as toys with feathers, bright colors, and textures.